 If you ask Tracy to describe her music, her answer will be as elusive as her next move.
 Her variety of original music is something you may think you've heard before, even when it's the first time.
 Each song has it's own personality.
-"Marry Me Willie" is made to sound like a Willie Nelson Song, while her original song, "Beautiful Again" is a contemporary ballad, and newer songs like "A Dark Place" represent her rock and roll side.
-Her traditional blues shuffle, "A Hard Road" or the standard 50's sounding ballad, "Say Goodbye" rounds out a folky, rootsy, bluesy pop jam style, we think??
+"Marry Me Willie" is made to sound like a Willie Nelson Song, while her original song, "Beautiful Again" is a contemporary ballad, and newer songs like "A Dark Place" resonate her rock and roll side.
+Her traditional blues shuffle, "Hard Road" or the standard 50's sounding ballad, "Say Goodbye" rounds out a folky, rootsy, bluesy pop jam style.
 Just listen to it!
 It sounds just like Tracy Marie.

 Tracy does her own thing, and she doesn't let anything stop her.

-Before attending the Recording Arts and Technology program at The Tommy LiPuma Center for Creative Arts in Cleveland, Ohio, she had already recorded 3 albums and travelled from LA to New York City with her guitar, singing her original compositions and sitting in on performances with the likes of Jazz Legend Stanley Jordon in New York City or the legendary Buddy Miles at the Asbury Park's famed Stone Pony.
+Before attending the Recording Arts and Technology program at The Tommy LiPuma Center for Creative Arts in Cleveland, she had already recorded 3 albums and travelled around the country from LA to New York City with her guitar, singing her original compositions early on at places like the Ryman Auditorium in Nashville and sitting in on performances with the likes of Jazz Legend, Stanley Jordon in New York City or the legendary, Buddy Miles at the Asbury Park's famed Stone Pony.

-After attending the Recording Arts Program, Tracy Marie began to record her own material and as well as producing full-length albums for other Cleveland Songwriters like J Scott Franklin's "Pretty Things That Grow" and "2012" by Anita Keys.
+After honing her skills as a sound engineer, Tracy Marie began to record more of her original material and as well as producing full-length albums for other Cleveland Artists like J Scott Franklin's "Pretty Things That Grow" and "2012" by Anita Keys.